Terrazzo: Types and systems

 Terrazzo installation includes both bonded and unbonded methods.
 Bonded systems include: bonded underbed, monolithic, chemically bonded, and the most recent, thin set method (epoxy resin).
 Bonded terrazzo is applied over a sand-cement mortar underbed which sits on top of a concrete slab.
 The sand-cement layer allows for variations in the finished concrete slab that it sits on.
 Monolithic terrazzo is applied directly over an extremely flat and high quality concrete sub-floor.
 Thin-set terrazzo does not require a concrete sub-floor.
 Instead, a flexible membrane can be installed so that cracks do not appear on the surface.
 Unbonded includes the sand cushion method which uses wire reinforcing, an isolation sheet, and sand dusting that absorbs any movement from the concrete slab.

 Relation to mosaics

-Although terrazzo derives from the mosaic artform, it does not place individual pieces in a decorative pattern.
+Although terrazzo derives from the mosaic artform, it does not necessarily place individual pieces in a decorative pattern.
 Instead, small pieces are thrown into the mortar base creating a more uniform surface appearance.
-Decorative patterns are created by using dividers which creates lines between different colored terrazzo mixtures.
+Decorative patterns are often created by using dividers which creates lines between different colored terrazzo mixtures.

 Deterioration

-Cracking is the most common form of failure and is typically caused by the structural system that supports the terrazzo rather than the material itself.
+Cracking is a common form of failure and is often caused by the structural system that supports the terrazzo rather than the material itself.
 Contact with alkalis or acids can deteriorate the bonding agents used in terrazzo.
 As the aggregates are often marble dust which is calcium carbonate, strong acid can also cause deterioration to the aggregates.
 When partial replacement is necessary, a "bracketing" system mixing and matching different chips is used to create potential matches.
 Aged terrazzo can be resurfaced to restore its original look by re-polishing.